tintinno/pySDL/README.md

 ## Long Term Goal

-A complete Python client for SDL LiveContent run from Linux!
+A complete Python client for SDL LiveContent using their WCF/SVC endpoints.
+(Their ASMX endpoints already work easily with zeep.)

 ## Immediate Goal